Favorite Photos of 2009|

 Scenes at Getty Villa - August

-It's the 19th Annual Colorado River Crossing Hot Air Balloon Festival.
+It's time for the Annual Colorado River Crossing Hot Air Balloon Festival.
 I enjoy watching the balloons rise, and have quite a few photos from the festivals of previous years.
 But this time was special, for we enjoying the morning's event with friends.

 Seeing the garden through the pillars...